1.1 Notary.co.uk Limited is a provider of notarial services and legalisation services.

 If you have any difficulty in making a complaint in writing, please call the Notaries Society/the Faculty Office for assistance.

-Finally, even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure, or after a period of six months from the date you first notified us that you were dissatisfied, make your complaint to the Legal Ombudsman if not happy with the result:
+Finally, even if you have your complaint considered under the Notaries Society Approved Complaints Procedure, you may at the end of that procedure, or after a period of 8 weeks from the date you first notified us that you were dissatisfied, make your complaint to the Legal Ombudsman if not happy with the result:

 PO Box 6806